 Considering all of the above information will help you to anticipate what types of questions they might ask.

-As you can see, there are a number of factors to watch for as you prepare.
+As you can see, there are a number of factors to consider as you prepare.
 This could potentially be one of the most important interviews of your career, so you want to ensure that you do everything that you can to be ready.
 Reach out to someone who has been through the process to get guidance and consider using a Certified Professional Career Coach who has expertise in this field.

 Do you know someone who is faced with this challenge?
 Feel free to share this post by using the share links at the top of this page.
 Also, if you’d like more interview tips, feel free to check out the interview resource page.